DustinHLand/vkDOOM3/README.md

 # Overview
 vkDOOM3 adds a Vulkan renderer to DOOM 3 BFG Edition.
 It was written as an example of how to use Vulkan for writing something more sizable than simple recipes.
 It covers topics such as General Setup, Proper Memory & Resource Allocation, Synchronization, Pipelines, etc.

+## TODO

+As of initial release all maps load and are playable.
+However, the code base is not in complete parity with the OpenGL renderer.
+Here are some notes on what is still left to do or address.

+* Anything using _accum is broken.
+* Some transparent surfaces don't render properly at odd angles.
+* Some SWF masks will render black in a few places.
+* Render debug functionality is largely missing.
+Compare RenderDebug_GL to RenderDebug_VK.
+* Screenshots aren't implemented atm.
+* The window will resize and go from windowed <-> fullscreen properly.
+But not all swapchain invalidation cases are handled.
+* Some cvars from pure BFG may not function as expected.

 # Building

 ## Windows